-Boiled fish on the stove is a fast way to get fork tender salmon, cod, tilapia or other fillets.
-If you enjoyed boiled meat earlier this week, boiling fish in broth is another easy healthy dinner.
+This is how to boil fish in broth on the stove is a fast way to get fork tender salmon, cod, tilapia or other fillets.
+From fresh fillets to cooking frozen fish in broth is is an easy healthy dinner anyone can do.

 A plate with baked salmon garnished with herbs, accompanied by sliced cherry tomatoes, evokes a delightful blend of flavors.
 A light-colored cloth and whole cherry tomatoes sit in the background, offering a fresh contrast reminiscent of boiled fish simplicity.